-The EmailProvider sends an email to the specified recipients when a trigger condition is met.
+The EmailProvider sends an email to the specified recipients based on the input result set.
 It supports the following properties:

 Table 26.
-EmailProvider Supported Properties

-Transport Name of mail transport protocol to use.
+EmailProvider Supported Properties Transport Name of mail transport protocol to use.
 One of smtp, pop, imap.

-Default is: smtp

-Table 26.
-EmailProvider Supported Properties ServerHost Host name or IP Address of mail server.
+Default is: smtp ServerHost Host name or IP Address of mail server.
 There is no default.
 This property must be defined.
 ServerPort Port number to connect to mail server on.
 If not defined, or set to 0, the default port number for the specified Transport is used.
 ServerUser User name to use to connect to mail server.
 ServerPwd Password for ServerUser.
-Note that when storing a value for this in data store (as a result of defining a provider or action), the value is encrypted.
+Note that when storing a value for this in data store (as a result of defining an action), the value is encrypted.
 MailFrom Email address to use as sender of email.
 MailTo Comma-separated list of email addresses to send email to.
 MailCC Comma-separated list of email addresses to cc when sending email.
-Subject Trigger Format pattern defining text to use as subject of message.
-See Formatting for definition of Trigger Format string.
-Defaults to: [\${Severity}] Trigger \${TriggerName} Message Trigger Format pattern defining text to use as contents of email.
-See Formatting for definition of Trigger Format string.
-Defaults to: \${TriggerTime} [\${Severity}] Trigger \${TriggerName}: \${NewLine}\${TriggerResult} MimeSubtype Mime subtype of message (e.g., "plain", "html") TimeoutMsec Timeout, in milliseconds, to use for connecting and writing to mail server.
+Subject Action Format pattern defining text to use as subject of message.
+See Formatting for definition of Action Format string.
+Defaults to: [\${ActionSeverity}] Repo \${RepoID}, Action \${ActionName} Message Action Format pattern defining text to use as contents of email.
+See Formatting for definition of Action Format string.
+Defaults to: \${ActionTime} [\${ActionSeverity}] Repo \${RepoID}, Action \${ActionName}:\${NewLine}\${ActionResult} MimeSubtype Mime subtype of message (e.g., "plain", "html") TimeoutMsec Timeout, in milliseconds, to use for connecting and writing to mail server.
 If not defined, or set to 0, an infinite timeout is used.
+UseTLS Boolean indicating whether to use TLS.

-The EmailProvider implementation is based on JavaMail 1.5.
-In addition to these properties, advanced users who are familiar with JavaMail can also directly specify JavaMail properties (this provider will pass any properties whose name starts with "mail." to the underlying implementation directly).
+The EmailProvider implementation is based on Jakarta Mail 1.6.
+In addition to these properties, advanced users who are familiar with Jakarta Mail can also directly specify Jakarta Mail properties (this provider will pass any properties whose name starts with "mail." to the underlying implementation directly).